cdeligi/powerquote-pulse-pro/README.md

 ## Running the Development Server

-Launch the Vite dev server on <http://localhost:8080>:
+Launch the Vite dev server with:

 ```sh
 npm run dev
 ```

+By default, Vite listens on <http://localhost:5173>.
+This project overrides the port to `8080` in [`vite.config.ts`](vite.config.ts) under `server.port`.
+Adjust that value if you'd like to run the server on a different port.

 ## Running Supabase Migrations